architect/arc.codes/public/primitives/http.md

   - All client request headers
 - **`body`** - **String (base64)**
   - The request body in a base64-encoded buffer.
 You'll need to parse `request.body` before you can use it, but Architect provides  tools to do this - see <a href=#parsing-request-bodies><b>parsing request bodies</b></a>.
 - **`isBase64Encoded`** - **Boolean**
   - Indicates whether `body` is base64-encoded binary payload (will always be true if `body` has not `null`)

+> Note: if you are an Architect 5 user upgrading to Architect 6, please refer to the [upgrade guide for information on `request` payload changes](/guides/upgrade#request-breaking-changes)

 ---